nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/9_Topology.md

 </p>

-   - **Description**: All terminal equipments are connected in a closed-loop.
+   - **Description**: All end devices are connected in a closed-loop.
 Repeaters are used to ensure signal integrity over longer distances.
    - **Operation**: Packets are transmitted in a specific direction through the loop, stopping at the intended device for processing.
    - **Advantages**:
      - Reduces collision as packets move in a single direction.